Part-Time & Summer Jobs

 - Positions are on- and off-campus.
 To apply, you must meet certain

 financial requirements.
 Students should go to the Financial Aid

 Office, Moot Hall 230, to determine their eligibility.

-Search for both on-campus and community work-study jobs here.
+Search for both on-campus and community work-study jobs on the Financial Aid website.

 Assistant - Departments hire students for non-work-study positions.

 Go to the departments you are interested in working for and inquire